A Small World

 As he turned away a shadow loomed over them all.
 Screams broke out along the street.
 Harl looked up and saw the god’s hand reaching down.
 It was the size of a house, its four fingers outstretched as it descended.
 It smashed into a roof and tiles rained downonto the cobbles.
 Those nearest threw themselves into doorways andthe guards scattered, leaving Earland Rufus alone in the centre of a deserted road.

 Rufus fell to the ground wailing, hands raised above his head as if to ward off the limb.
 The god’s fingers spread above Earl and snapped shut, sealing him inside.
 His terrified scream filled the air.And then the hand was gone, rising towards the roof of the world as more tiles and masonry thundered down.

 Harl watched it all, terrified and frozen by the horror of what he was seeing.
 The colossal fistswept out through a hinged opening near the back of the world and vanished

 Not again, Harl thought as he fell to his knees.
 Not again.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, C.W TicknerWrite a Review